 International Summer Program: Identity-Based Conflict Resolution - Overview

-Synopsis: This interdisciplinary four-week program (June 30 - July 28, 2016) - that was awarded a special scholarship from the Israeli national Council for Higher Education - offers 10 academic credits (five courses, taught in English, including an internship in NGOs and think tanks).
+Synopsis: This interdisciplinary four-week program (July 2017) - that was awarded a special scholarship from the Israeli national Council for Higher Education - offers 10 academic credits (five courses, taught in English, including an internship in NGOs and think tanks).
 Students receive a certificate of participation upon completion of all five courses (issued by the University’s Program on Conflict Resolution, Management and Negotiation).
 The M.A. level academic credits can be recognized in conjunction with the policy of the students' home universities.
 The program provides - through on-site experiential and traditional learning - theoretical insights and practical training.
 Individual courses (6 days each) can also be taken.
 Admission is open to holders of undergraduate and graduate degrees as well as current advanced undergraduate students and current graduate students.
 Our participants come from all disciplines in the social sciences and the humanities (including conflict resolution practitioners, as well as the general public).
 The summer program operates joint programs with Onward and Pardes - see below.
 It is operated by the Conflict Resolution, Management and Negotiation Graduate Program at Bar-Ilan University.
-Registration for the 2016 summer program is still open.
 For inquiries contact us.

 Details about several collaborations of the above BIU Summer Program with other institutions and programs: